Where Did They Go? Millions Left City Before Quarantine

 “It’s in cities where people interact much more,” Tatem said.
 “That’s potentially the worry of lots of people coming back in.
 A few people seeding that could result in a bigger problem.”

-Associated Press writers Cara Anna and Samy Magdy contributed to this report.
+Associated Press writers Cara Anna in Johannesburg and Samy Magdy in Cairo contributed to this report.